What are driver’s license points and how do they work?

 7. Some states assign license points even if you're not driving a car.

-In Michigan, if you're convicted of DUI on a snowmobile or other off-road recreational vehicle, points can haunt your driving record.
+In Michigan, if you're convicted of DUI on a snowmobile or other off-road recreational vehicle, points can haunt your driving history.
 In other states, you can get points on your license for alcohol-related boating violations.

 8. A seat belt ticket can be assigned points if children are in the car.